March 12, 2019

 Next add in the ginger and garlic paste and give everything a good stir, allow to simmer for a further 5 minutes.
 Now add the curry powder, juniper berries and chilli powder and stir it altogether for a minute or two.

-Turn the heat as low as possible and stir in the tomatoes.
-Pop the lid on the casserole and slow cook for about 1 - 1.5 hours, the venison should be really tender.
-Keep an eye on the dish, stirring to prevent it sticking and add a splash or two of water if necessary.
+Turn the heat as low as possible and stir in the tomatoes and water.
+Pop the lid on the casserole and slow cook for about 1.5 - 2 hours, the venison should be really tender.
+Keep an eye on the dish, stirring to prevent it sticking and add a splash more water if necessary.

 Whilst the curry is cooking you can make the naan breads.
 Put all of the ingredients in a bowl and mix together thoroughly.
 If the dough is too dry add a little milk to bring it together.
 If it is too sticky add a little flower, it's not an exact science I'm afraid!
 Don't over knead at this stage.
 Leave to rest for at least an hour.